bwaidelich/Wwwision.Neos.MailChimp/README.md

 ...how to make use of [Objects.yaml](http://flowframework.readthedocs.io/en/stable/TheDefinitiveGuide/PartIII/ObjectManagement.html#configuring-objects) to initialize custom API clients

-...how to make arbitrary result sets coubtable and "paginatable" using a `CallbackQueryResult` object
+...how to make arbitrary result sets countable and "paginatable" using a `CallbackQueryResult` object

 License
 -------